leaf-ai/studio-go-runner/docs/ci.md

 The git-watch tool monitors a git repository and polls looking for pushed commits.
 Once a change is detected the code is cloned to be built a Makisu pod is started for creating images within the Kubernetes cluster.
 The Makisu build then pushes build images to a user nominated repository which becomes the triggering point for the CI/CD downstream steps.

 Because localized images are intended to assist in conditions where image transfers are expensive time wise it is recommended that the first step be to deploy the redis cache as a Kubernetes service.
-This cache will be employed by Makisu when the ci\_containerize\_microk8s.yaml file is used as a task template.
+This cache will be employed by Makisu when container images builds are performed by Makisu.
 The cache pods can be started by using the following commands:

 ```console
 $ microk8s.kubectl apply -f ci_containerize_cache.yaml